LACMA

 Curatorial Notes

-Toward the mid-sixteenth century the palette of Iznik wares expanded to include a brilliant red and a bright grass green, as here.
-This magnificent and rare surviving tile with sumptuous flowers and lower border painted to imitate breccia marble probably comes from the royal living quarters of Murad III (1574-95) at the Topkapi Saray Palace, Istanbul, completed in 1588, where it probably formed part of a repetitive decorative band along the lower section of a wall.
-This section of the palace suffered a devastating fire in 1665.
-On that account many of the remaining tiles were removed and some found their way to western museums (also see AC1995.124.1).https://collections.lacma.org/node/173236">AC1995.124.1).
+Toward the mid-sixteenth century, the palette of Iznik wares expanded to include a brilliant red and a bright grass-green, as here.
+This magnificent and rare surviving tile, with sumptuous flowers and a lower border painted to imitate breccia marble, probably comes from the royal living quarters of Murad III (r.
+1574−95) at the Topkapı Palace, Istanbul, completed in 1588, where it probably formed part of a repetitive decorative band along the lower section of a wall.
+This part of the palace suffered a devastating fire in 1665.
+On that account, many of the remaining tiles were removed, and some found their way to Western museums (also see AC1995.124.1).

-Objects of this type, both tile revetment and vessels, demonstrate the great variety of ornament used by Iznik potters, including the ubiquitous tulip; lush, plump peonies and carnations; and spiky and scrolling leaves as well as bold epigraphic ornament.
+Objects of this type, both tile revetment and vessels, demonstrate the great variety of ornament used by Iznik potters, including the ubiquitous tulip; lush, plump peonies and carnations; spiky and scrolling leaves; and bold epigraphic ornament.
 They also help to illustrate the different stylistic phases of Iznik wares, which in turn reflect the evolution of Ottoman taste in the sixteenth and seventeenth centuries in a variety of mediums.

 Selected Bibliography